phoible/dev/raw-data/PH/README.md

 # PH

 The `PH` folder contains phonological inventory data (phonemes, allophones, and tones) drawn from journal articles, theses, and published grammars.
 Collectively, they represent a convenience sample of languages and they were selected to improve worldwide coverage of the aggregated phoible data.
-Their source is tagged `phoible`.
+Their source is tagged `ph` in the aggregated [phoible.csv](../../data/phoible.csv) file.

 The inventory data in [phoible_inventories.tsv](phoible_inventories.tsv) were added by members of the Linguistic Phonetics Laboratory at the University of Washington.
 The contents are described in: